elivz/FrontendStarterKit/README.md

         - components # Third-party components, installed via Bower
         - images    # Unoptimized image files, as exported from Photoshop, etc.
         - js        # All custom scripts for the theme - files with a .coffee extension will be automatically compiled from CoffeeScript
+          - compatibility   # JS files that need to run in the head, before the DOM is parsed
           - plugins         # Custom-written jQuery plugins to perform specific tasks
-        - css       # SASS source files
+        - css       # SCSS source files
         - sprites   # PNG and SVG image files that will be collected into two sprite files
         - svg       # SVG source files

 ## Installing Front-End Dependancies

 We use [Bower](http://bower.io) to manage front-end components like JS libraries & plugins.
 Add the dependancy to the `bower.json` file and then run `bower install` from the command line.

 ## Front-End Build Process